CApotheosis/learning_path_d2/learning/Lootz/functions/chapter_16-19.md

 - ### Name references search at most four scopes: local, then enclosing functions (if any), then global, then built-in.

 - ### Names declared in global and nonlocal statements map assigned names to enclosing module and function scopes, respectively.

+## Scopes
+- `global` makes scope lookup begin in the enclosing module’s scope and allows names there to be assigned.
+Scope lookup continues on to the built-in scope if the name does not exist in the module, but assignments to global names always create or change them in the module’s scope.
+- `nonlocal` restricts scope lookup to just enclosing defs, requires that the names already exist there, and allows them to be assigned.
+Scope lookup does not continue on to the global or built-in scopes.

+## Python resolves nonlocals at function creation time, not fucntion call time.